 How to Make One Pot Vegan Corn Chowder

 Creamy, hearty, cozy, decadent, comfort food: just a few of the words that describe this One Pot Vegan Corn Chowder.
 And making this tasty vegan soup recipe is so quick and easy; it takes just 6 simple steps.
 Check them out below:

 Start by chopping the onions, carrots, celery and potatoes into bite-size pieces.
 I like to do this first to make the rest of the process easier.

 Step 2: Toss Them into a Pot

-Next, add all your vegetables at one time.
+Next, heat the veggie broth (if WFPB) or olive oil in large wok or pot over medium heat.
+Toss all your vegetables in at one time.
 Cover and saute until onions are translucent and vegetables are just beginning to soften.